krobelus/rate-experiments/README.md

 supplemented by a SICK certificate of unsatisfiability.
 The representation of the DRAT proof --- binary or textual -- is automatically detected the same way as `drat-trim`.
-Additionally, compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently deflated.
+Additionally, compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently uncompressed.

-There are two options that alter the semantics of the checking:
+There are two notable options that alter the semantics of the checking:

 1. Unit deletions can be skipped with the flag `-d` or `--skip-unit-deletions`.
-This makes `rate` check operational instead of specified DRAT.
+This makes `rate` check operational DRAT instead of specified DRAT.

 2. If the flag `--assume-pivot-is-first` is given, the pivot must be the first literal in a RAT lemma, otherwise the proof will be rejected.

-In terms of performance, `rate` is comparable to other state-of-the-art checkers as it implements the same optimizations, mainly backwards checking with core-first unit propagation.
+In terms of performance, `rate` is comparable to other state-of-the-art checkers as it implements the same optimizations, most importantly backwards checking with core-first unit propagation.

-Adding the flag `--noncore-rate-candidates` disables an optimization that was pioneered by `gratgen`: clauses that are not in the core can be disregarded as resolution candidates.

-Amongst other metrics, `rate` can output the number of concrete reason deletions and unique reason deletions[^reason-deletions-shrinking-trail].
+Amongst other metrics, `rate` can output the number of reason deletions and unique reason deletions[^reason-deletions-shrinking-trail].
 Other checkers cannot provide the latter.
 This might be useful to sanity-check SAT solvers' proof generation procedures.

+We also support a more powerful clausal proof format, DPR (*delete propagation redundancy*) [@Heule_2017].

 The debug build comes with lots of assertions, including checks for arithmetic overflows and narrowing conversions that cause unintended changes of values.